Employee Benefits - Part-Time Faculty

 Can I be a member of the faculty bargaining unit without joining the LCC Education Association?

-Yes, but a "fair share" contribution equal to the amount of Association dues will be deducted from your semi-monthly paychecks in lieu of dues.
-As a "fair share" payer, you will have the same legal rights under the faculty contract as a member of the Association except that you will not have the right to vote in the Association or hold office in the Association nor will you be covered by the Association's liability insurance coverage.
+As a bargaining unit member you will have the same legal rights under the faculty contract as a member of the Association except that you will not have the right to vote in the Association or hold office in the Association nor will you be covered by the Association's liability insurance coverage.

 What happens if I am injured on the job?